CreativeAcer/spnamevalidator/README.md

 CUSTOM - Next to those you also have the option to set custom characters and words.

-BOTH - You als ohave the option to validate the input on both custom and default characters and words.
+BOTH - You also have the option to validate the input on both custom and default characters and words.

 I will refer to DEFAULT - CUSTOM - BOTH in the instructions